2025–26 Hull City A.F.C. season: August

 Although there was still no update on the fee restriction, transfer business continued throughout the run-up to the start of the new season.
-On 1 August, Turkey youth international Enis Destan joined for free from Trabzonspor, signing a three-year deal.
+On 1 August, former Turkey youth international Enis Destan joined for free from Trabzonspor, signing a three-year deal.
 Then, following just one season with Hull, midfielder Steven Alzate left the club for MLS outfit Atlanta United, moving for a fee of £1,750,000.
 It had taken most of the summer to find a replacement for João Pedro, but on 6 August the Tigers acquired former Sheffield United target man Oli McBurnie, shortly after he had terminated his contract with Spanish side Las Palmas.
 The next day, goalkeeper Harvey Cartwright was loaned out to Hartlepool United for the season.

 Prior to kick-off on opening day away at Coventry City, the club announced the return of Joe Gelhardt for his second spell on loan from Leeds United.
-His second debut in black and amber came that afternoon as a substitute at the CBS Arena.
+His redebut in black and amber came that afternoon as a substitute at the CBS Arena.
 The Tigers went on to achieve a point in Jakirović's first competitive fixture in charge of Hull, having played out a goalless draw with their hosts.
 Three days later, they drew again, although eventually lost via penalty shoot-out, after a thrilling 3–3 battle with Wrexham in the EFL Cup.
 Hull's first goal of the season was scored by McBurnie, with the English-born Scotsman finding the net on 36 minutes to level the tie after going 1–0 down at the Racecourse Ground.
 On 15 August, the squad strengthened yet further with the additions of winger David Akintola and left-back Brandon Williams.
 It was the first time Williams had been registered at a club since his release from Manchester United in 2024 and, more recently, his suspended prison sentence for dangerous driving only three months earlier.
 The opening home fixture of the campaign soon followed on 17 August, as the Tigers secured a late 3–2 victory over Oxford United, thanks to goals from Gelhardt and Matt Crooks, plus a stoppage-time winner from McBurnie.